Paddlepop25/codeinstitute-boardgame-store/README.md

 9. Create a new app with a unique name with this command `heroku create <app_name>` replacing the <app_name> with a name of your choice

-10. To check if the correct github repository and heroku app are connected to this project, use this command `git remote -v`
+10. To check if the correct github repository and heroku app are connected to this project, use this command:
+`git remote -v`

 11. In your app in Heroku in the settings tab, click on the 'Reveal Config Vars' button.
 Copy the following variables from the `.bashrc` in Cloud9 over